Helena Aikido

 History

 Aikido in Helena was originally founded by Whitney Hibbard and Samantha Schroeder in 1988.
 Over time, practitioners continued to study aikido as practiced at its spiritual home in Japan as well as various other styles and affiliations of dojos in Montana and the country.
-Our style of aikido is based on the Shingu tradition led by the late Hikitsuchi Michio sensei who had very close relationship with Ueshiba O-sensei, the founder of aikido.
+Our style of aikido is based on the Shingu tradition led by the late Hikitsuchi Michio sensei who had very close relationship with Ueshiba O-sensei, the founder of Aikido.

 We welcome everyone!